stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 The [Homebrew](http://brew.sh/) package management system provides the latest versions of tools.
 Always use Homebrew to install tools that are frequently updated, like the [AWS CLI](https://aws.amazon.com/cli/) and [Trivy](https://aquasecurity.github.io/trivy).

-Follow the instructions on the site to install Homebrew.
+Follow the instructions on the Homebrew site to install it.

 To check that Homebrew is installed correctly, run this command in a terminal window: